-- Press Save Changes, and the User Volume will be displayed with the regular blue Icon (
+- Press Save Changes, and the User Volume will be displayed with the regular blue Icon ( )indicating that it is no longer shared. - 7.9.
+"What do the different Folder Icons mean?"

 - Regular Folder - User Volume that has NOT been shared